ryantenney/metrics-spring/README.md

 The `<metrics:annotation-driven />` element is required, and has 4 optional arguments:
 * Attributes
- * `metric-registry` - the id of the `MetricRegsitry` bean with which the generated metrics should be registered.
+ * `metric-registry` - the id of the `MetricRegistry` bean with which the generated metrics should be registered.
 If omitted a new `MetricRegistry` bean is created.
- * `health-check-registry` - the id of the `HealthCheckRegsitry` bean with which to register any beans which extend the class `HealthCheck`.
+ * `health-check-registry` - the id of the `HealthCheckRegistry` bean with which to register any beans which extend the class `HealthCheck`.
 If omitted a new `HealthCheckRegistry` bean is created.
  * `proxy-target-class` - if set to true, always creates CGLIB proxies instead of defaulting to JDK proxies.
 This *may* be necessary if you use class-based autowiring.
  * `expose-proxy` - if set to true, the target can access the proxy which wraps it by calling `AopContext.currentProxy()`.